5 african-german women on natural hair and cultural appropriation | read | i-D

 There was an older lady who changed seats on a bus because of my hair.

-Amandla Stenberg criticized Kylie Jenner for her cornrows, braids are once again a big trend, and traditional African hairstyles like bantu knots have been ddescribed as "mini buns" in fashion mags — cultural appropriation is a big topic.
+Amandla Stenberg criticised Kylie Jenner for her cornrows, braids are once again a big trend, and traditional African hairstyles like bantu knots have been described as "mini buns" in fashion mags — cultural appropriation is a big topic.
 What do you think about it?

 It's nice to take inspiration from other cultures.
 But it's also a difficult topic.
 You shouldn't just take the nice parts and ignore the difficult ones.
 You have to deal with the culture to understand it.
 It's not okay to use our culture just to make money.
 This is where I understand the outrage.
 But I don't have a problem with white people having braids.